Table of Contents

 TL;DR

 If we treated COVID-19 like a two-week respiratory blip, the research now paints a more chronic, multi-system picture.
-Think "slow burn": antigen persistence, immune perturbations, microvascular changes, and neurovascular stress—especially in vulnerable genotypes.
-Recent discussions, including endorsements from experts like Jessica Rose, highlight emerging evidence on brain-specific persistence.
+Think "slow burn": antigen persistence, immune perturbations, microvascular changes, and neurovascular stress especially in vulnerable genotypes.
+Recent discussions highlight emerging evidence on brain-specific persistence.
 This article draws heavily from the foundational insights of Dr. Annelise Bocquet, whose detailed analyses on viral persistence and reactivation have been instrumental.

-Part 1: Persistence isn't rare
+Part 1: Spike Protein Persistence

-• Mechanistic link (2025): A Journal of Neuroinflammation study shows S1 can be taken up into astrocyte endolysosomes and trigger endolysosomal dysfunction and a senescence-like secretory phenotype via TLR7 → p38 MAPK signalling — demonstrating that persistent spike protein alone (even without viral RNA) can provoke ongoing pro-inflammatory signalling at brain border tissues J. Neuroinflammation 2025
+• Mechanistic link (2025): A Journal of Neuroinflammation study shows S1 can be taken up into astrocyte endolysosomes and trigger endolysosomal dysfunction and a senescence-like secretory phenotype via TLR7 → p38 MAPK signalling, demonstrating that persistent spike protein alone (even without viral RNA) can provoke ongoing pro-inflammatory signalling at brain border tissues J. Neuroinflammation 2025

 • PVS preprint: LISTEN reported elevated circulating spike protein in a subset up to 709 days post-vaccination; causality/mechanism unresolved; peer review pending. (medRxiv 2025)